luiz-linkezio/Tarefas-P1-SI-CIn-UFPE-2022.2/README(English).md

 The tasks in this repository are tasks that should be solved using the **Python** programming language.
 These activities aim to introduce students to programming concepts and logic in an introductory manner.

 The tasks were hosted on a platform called [Dikastis](https://dikastis.com.br), where students had an account with access to view the problem statements and test the code to solve the problems.
+The submission and verification of the activities were also done on this platform.

 ## Rules: